Painting your Portrait

 using quick drying oil paints on canvas

-Once you've decided on your subject, it's important before to start your portrait, in your minds eye, work out the composition, and the geometric perspective within your design, if you're good at drawing you can sketch this roughly in pencil on your canvas, however if you're not good at drawing, it might be helpful to start by using a grid system, and if you are working from a photograph it's best to photocopy your chosen image so you don't spoil your original; then draw your gridlines on your photograph copy, this will give you an accuate way to copy your design onto your canvas which you've already drawn your grid lines, scaling it up from the smaller photocopy image.
+Once you've decided on your subject, it's important before to start your portrait, in your minds eye, work out the composition, you don't always need to use the rule of thirds, similar to the Golden Ratio.
+The geometric perspective dimensional symmetry within your design is important so you lead the onlooker into your design, if you're good at drawing you can sketch your outline roughly in pencil on your canvas, however if you're not good at drawing, it might be helpful to use the grid system to line everything up so your composition looks pleasing to the eye, and if you are working from a photograph it's best to photocopy your chosen image so you don't spoil your original; then draw your grid-lines on your photocopy, this will give you an accurate way to copy your design onto your canvas where you've already drawn your grid lines, scaling it up from the smaller photocopy image.

 Once this process is completed, I prefer to use fast drying oil based paints, a good make to use is Winsor & Newton, Griffin ALKYD.
 They're fabulous to achieve smooth skin tones.
 They're also good in that you will have to build your design up in layers, starting off in monochrome.
 It's important to let each layer of this process to completely dry before painting your next layer, this is why fast drying paints are good to use, otherwise you could be waiting ages inbtween each different layer to dry when all you want to do is carry on painting your design.
 Don't worry if you make a mistake when painting, just wait for it to dry before painting over it to correct it.